nnimar/Max-for-the-Visual-Arts/README.md

 Max-for-the-Visual-Arts
 =======================

-Max for the Visual Arts (Max 7) is a self-learning tool and a repository for the Max patches made or used on the BA interaction design arts (IDA) and the MA interactive design communication (IDC) at the London College of Communication (University of the Arts London, United Kingdom).
+Max for the Visual Arts is a self-learning tool and a repository for the Max patches used in interaction design and new media art.
+Built at the London College of Communication (University of the Arts London, United Kingdom) and now freewheeling.